Carolina Gomez-Story ’11

 After getting married, the couple began planning their professional futures and decided to open the Straw Stick & Brick Delicatessen in Carolina’s hometown of Washington, DC.
 It was always Carolina’s goal to return to DC and dedicate her professional skills to the community, and her CIA education helped make it happen.

 “The CIA gave me the knowledge and the tools to be able to run my own business,” she says.
-“Jason and I make basically every sort of prepared meat, so we have kielbasa and andouilles, we have pâtés, smoked salmon, tasso ham, guanciale, pancetta.”
+“Jason and I make basically every sort of prepared meat, so we have kielbasa and andouilles, we have pâtés, smoked salmon, tasso ham, guanciale, pancetta.
+We now offer workshops in whole-animal butchery, salumi and sausage making, and meat curing.”

 That knowledge was developed not only in the kitchens and classrooms of the CIA, but during her externship at Mie n Yu in Georgetown, where Carolina focused on farm-to-table programs and learned the importance of sourcing from local farms and producers.
 She was responsible for speaking with farmers and finding new purveyors, and as she began to realize the benefits of using whole animals, she developed a small sausage program for the restaurant.
 The seeds of a future business plan were sown.